Documentary Boot Camp – A Master Class with Melody Gilbert

 - You’ve shot your footage…now what?

-Students with a work-in-progress may bring up to two minutes of footage (trailer, raw footage, or edited scene) to show in class and receive feedback from the instructor and students (although it’s not necessary to have started a film to participate).
+Students with a work-in-progress may bring up to two minutes of footage (trailer, raw footage, or edited scene) to show in class and receive feedback from the instructor and students (though it’s not necessary to have begun a project to participate).
 Melody will also show clips from her films and share her top ten tips for success in documentary filmmaking, along with behind-the-scenes stories about her films and how she made them.
 You’ll leave the class with information, insights, and a newfound energy for making your documentary project idea a reality.
 All levels welcome.
 There is a lunch break.

 Tuition: $175 regular/$130 member/$100 low-income